 John Matuszak

-Matuszak was drafted by the Houston Oilers with the first overall pick in the 1973 NFL draft and played most of his career with the Oakland / Los Angeles Raiders until retiring after winning his second Super Bowl in 1981.
+Matuszak was selected by the Houston Oilers with the first overall pick in the 1973 NFL draft and played most of his career with the Oakland / Los Angeles Raiders until retiring after winning his second Super Bowl in 1981.
 Matuszak participated in the 1978 World's Strongest Man competition, placing ninth.
 As an actor, he starred in both films and television, appearing first as O. W. Shaddock in North Dallas Forty (1979) followed by Tonda in Caveman (1981) and the deformed Sloth in The Goonies (1985).
 Matuszak's autobiography, Cruisin' with the Tooz, written with Steve Delsohn, was published in 1987.

 Biography from the Wikipedia article John Matuszak.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.